Paul Ryan Says He Has Seen No Evidence The FBI Spied On Trump’s 2016 Campaign

 Mr. Gowdy commented on Trump’s use of the term “spy” in the matter, saying, “I’ve never heard the term ‘spy’ used.
 Undercover informant, confidential informant, those are all words I’m familiar with.
 I’ve never heard the term ‘spy’ used.”

-The comments from Paul Ryan and Trey Gowdy place them at odds with President Trump and some House conservatives wo have claimed that a spy was planted in his presidential campaign for political purposes.
-They charge that this spy was used them to gather information for the investigation into collusion between Trump and Russia.
+The comments from Paul Ryan and Trey Gowdy place them at odds with President Trump and some House conservatives who have claimed that a spy was planted in his presidential campaign for political purposes.
+They charge that this spy was used to gather information for the investigation into collusion between Trump and Russia.